Debunking the Top Myths About Cosmetic Surgery

 Fact: While some discomfort is normal during recovery, advancements in surgical techniques and pain management have significantly reduced post-operative pain.
 Many patients report mild to moderate discomfort rather than severe pain.
 Surgeons also provide medications and specific instructions to help manage any discomfort during the healing process.

-Myth 2: You Can Resume Normal Activities Immediately
+Myth: You Can Resume Your Normal Routine Immediately

 Fact: While many procedures have shorter recovery times, jumping back into intense activities too soon can hinder healing.
 It’s essential to: